EC’s White Paper or Artificial Intelligence – A European Approach sets guidelines to establish trust, promote AI and address high-risks AI applicatons

 - EC’s approach is based on 3 pillars: being ahead of technological developments, foresee the socio-economic impact and establish an ethical and legal framework

-In February 20th, European Commission President Ursula von der Leyen announced in her political Guidelines, a coordinated European approach on the human and ethical implications of AI as well as a reflection on the better use of big data for innovation.
+In February 20th, European Commission President Ursula von der Leyen announced in her political Guidelines, a coordinated European approach on the human and ethical implications of Artificial Intelligence as well as a reflection on the better use of big data for innovation.

-The paper is seen as the first attempt to regulate AI and forms part of the European Union’s grand plan for regulating technology over the next years.
-The EC points out the risks posed by AI, the existing laws that apply to AI, plus its intention to update laws to fix any gaps which may exist.
+The paper is seen as the first attempt to regulate Artificial Intelligence and forms part of the European Union’s grand plan for regulating technology over the next years.
+The EC points out the risks posed by AI, the existing laws that apply to Artificial Intelligence, plus its intention to update laws to fix any gaps which may exist.

-The framework would prescribe a number of mandatory legal requirements for “high risk” AI applications in order to ensure the regulatory intervention is proportionate.
+The framework would prescribe a number of mandatory legal requirements for “high risk” Artificial Intelligence applications in order to ensure the regulatory intervention is proportionate.

 Leverage under-used data in the EU to benefit from the potential of AI